Headteacher / National Leader of Education

 Parents will of course be informed and involved at all stages if their child or children have special needs and will be offered the opportunity to discuss the situation with the Special Educational Needs Coordinator (SENCO).

 The school has reasonable wheelchair access to most areas of the school.
 All classrooms are on ground level and the Governors ensure full participation in everyday events for any child with any disability.
 Disabled toilet provision is available and additional school personnel are available to support any child in a given activity if needed, so that they have equal opportunity of curricular access.

-At All Saints we are recognised as a leading assessment school within Lincolnshire.
-As such we have developed an expertise that allows adults and children to quickly identify the skills and concepts that need to be developed in order to be successful.
+At All Saints Academy we have worked hard to ensure that our adults and children have a level of expertise that allows them to quickly identify the skills and concepts that need to be developed in order to be successful.
 The information we collate from this ongoing assessment allows us to identify where children sit in terms of their age related expectation.
 Progress is reported through termly parent consultations and an end of year written report.
 Children will be working towards National Curriculum levels and assessment is made accordingly.
 At the end of Year 2 and Year 6 when national Standard Assessment Tests (SATs) are taken, results are reported formally.

 Times of school sessions:

 Morning: 9.00am to 12.20pm